happyDomain/help/content/reference/plugins/tests.en.md

 Checker plugins import only `git.happydns.org/checker-sdk-go/checker`, which is licensed under **Apache-2.0**.
 The SDK is deliberately split out of the AGPL-3.0 happyDomain core as a small, stable public API for third-party checkers.

-A plugin built against this SDK is therefore **not** a derivative work of happyDomain, and you may distribute your checker `.so` under any license you choose (MIT, Apache, proprietary, AGPL — whatever fits your needs).
+A plugin built against this SDK is therefore **not** a derivative work of happyDomain, and you may distribute your checker `.so` under any license you choose (MIT, Apache, proprietary, AGPL, whatever fits your needs).

 ---